 "Like the cream, I also wanted a serum that addressed all of our skin issues in one gorgeous formula — something that gave you your best skin of your life."

-The new Magic Serum Crystal Elixir, which launches on 16th April, is seen as a complementary product to the cream, producing the same immediate skin-plumping and glow-enhancing effects.
+The new Magic Serum Crystal Elixir is seen as a complementary product to the cream, producing the same immediate skin-plumping and glow-enhancing effects.
 "Like the cream, I also wanted a serum that addressed all of our skin issues in one gorgeous formula — something that gave you your best skin of your life," she added.
 "I also wanted even the most sensitive skin types to be able to use it."
 The difference is that the serum promises long-term benefits.
 Tilbury likens the formula — which contains a laundry list of hard-working ingredients — to a personal trainer for your skin cells.
 "It whips them into shape," she said.
 "It's like Joe Wicks in a bottle."
 But Magic Cream may have started off as an at-home DIY, this new serum is the result of two years of research and ingredient sourcing.

 The ingredients are a mix of old reliables, like niacinimide and vitamin C, which help brighten, soothe inflammation, boost collage production, and reduce the appearance of pores.
 And while vitamin C can be highly unstable and fairly irritating, in this formula, the ingredient is bound to gold microparticles to address both of those issues.
 "The gold helps stabilise the vitamin C for the entire lifecycle and makes it penetrate into the dermis much quicker and more efficiently," said Jonathan Reynolds, head of regulatory and technical development for Charlotte Tilbury "Because of this, we can use a much lower level of this ingredient versus traditional vitamin C products, because it penetrates 100 percent, which ultimately means less irritation."
 You'll also find superfruit and plant adaptogen extracts (the latter of which are from plants that grow in stressful conditioners like the desert or high in the mountains), and the brand's proprietary Replexium complex — a blend of two different patented peptides that triggers collagen production in the epidermis, the dermis, and the epidermal junction to help leave skin feeling firmer and fine lines looking finer.